 Next, start reaching out.
 Ask friends and family members if they know someone in the industry, or contact professors, former classmates and organization members.
 Use your Bucknell resources – connect using the Alumni Directory, Career Advice Volunteer Search, and the Bucknell Alumni LinkedIn group.

 When you contact the individual, start with a brief introduction about yourself and explain why you are writing.
 It is helpful to include your interest or experience in the person’s field and organization.
-Explain that would like information and advice, and close by asking for a phone or in-person meeting, if they have the time and interest.
+Explain that you would like information and advice, and close by asking for a phone or in-person meeting, if they have the time and interest.

 Informational interviewing is about gaining information and career advice.
 If you try to ask for a job, your contact might feel uncomfortable or the employer might feel misled.
 If you find out about a job opportunity during the informational interview, you can follow up the next day to express your interest.
 If a job is not available, it is possible that the contact you interviewed has connections that might be able to help you.